Black Jack (manga character): Romantic interests

 While still in medical school, Black Jack becomes friends with the dedicated medical intern Maiko Okamoto.
 They meet when the rest of the school is embroiled in a protest and strike over intern wages, and a three-way accident between a bicycle, bus and train catches the school's hospital understaffed.
 Although about to pass over the young Black Jack for his strange personality (she finds him sitting on a bench with his eyes closed, muttering and practicing surgery in thin air), she approaches him for help anyway out of desperation.
 Admiring his skill in action, she remarks to herself, "Patches [Black Jack] isn't half bad!"
 From there, their relationship deepens as she finds out more about his past and reinforces his emotional development with more compassion and warmth.

 Throughout the series, Pinoko (his adopted daughter) has expressed love towards Black Jack which even she herself admits is impossible due to her small body.
 She often daydreams of going on dates with him and refers to herself as his wife to several people they meet though she does on occasion show attraction to other handsome young men.
 Black Jack himself denies these claims and often tells her she is his daughter.
 He even admits to her at one point that he is not suited for love and claimed he only saved her to use her to blackmail her family (this is heavily implied to be a lie).
 Nonetheless, there are times he does seem to respect her feelings.
 When he thought she was dying, he built her a human adult body and promised to marry her during her final moments but managed to save her and never gave her the adult body.
 She also writes multiple love letters to him which he is exasperated by.
 In addition, when he has a dream about the people that he has met and impacted him, Pinoko appears as an adult and asks to be told he loves her.
 While he does not state it, he does refer to her as his wife.
 Overall, it is evident he does love her but his feelings don't seem to go beyond a paternal love mainly because of her body and childish personality.

 It is mentioned in Volume 1 chapter 6 that after graduating and becoming an intern, Black Jack fell in love with Megumi Kisaragi.
-Tragically, she had ovarian cancer, and after having her ovaries removed, she began living her life as a man, taking on the name Kei.
+She had ovarian cancer, and after having her ovaries removed, she began living her life as a man, taking on the name Kei.